 - Garden Tool Set

 There was actually very little prep necessary after I gathered up the supplies we planned to use.
-Of course, there is so much variety that can be done with your sensory garden but this is how we customized our garden and it just might plant seeds for how you can make your own! *wink*
+Of course, there is so much variety that can be done with your sensory garden but this is how we customized our garden and it just might plant seeds for how you can make your own!

 It’s time to set the creativity free!
 I actually intended for this to be more of an activity for my 3-year-old but it never fails, when my 18-month-old sees his big brother doing something, he wants to be a part of it!
 Of course, our activities are always with my supervision since my little one will try to sneak a bean in his mouth every once in awhile but for the most part, he really enjoyed just filling the containers and then dumping them.

 We’ve used our garden sensory bin both inside and outside.
-Outside clean-up is a breeze – just put all the garden accessories in a Ziploc storage bag, put the black beans in another bag, shake the tablecloth and clean-up is complete.
+Outside clean-up is a breeze – just put all the garden accessories in a plastic storage bag, put the black beans in another bag, shake the tablecloth and clean-up is complete.

-My 3.5-year-old plays very nicely indoors with this activity, I put down a tablecloth and he is pretty good about picking up any beans he spills but I’m not so generous with letting my 1.5 year old play indoors.
+My 3.5-year-old plays very nicely indoors with this activity, I put down a tablecloth and he is pretty good about picking up any beans he spills but I’m not so generous with letting my 1.5-year-old play indoors.
 He doesn’t have any concept of keeping the beans in the bucket so this is a big brother only activity when indoors but honestly it’s nothing my vacuum can’t handle after all it’s sucked up in the past!